Rental Inspection Checklist Template, Free Download 2026

 How do you document rental property condition?

 The most effective method for documenting rental property condition is a combination of a written rental inspection checklist and time-stamped photographs.
-Walk through each room systematically, rating the condition of every surface, fixture, and appliance.
+Download a free move-in checklist form and walk through each room systematically, rating the condition of every surface, fixture, and appliance.
 Take wide-angle photos of each room plus close-up shots of any existing damage.
 Create a photo log that numbers each image and matches it to the corresponding checklist entry.
-Both the landlord and tenant should sign the completed checklist and photo log.
+Both the landlord and tenant should sign the completed checklist and photo log at move-in, then repeat with a move-out inspection checklist when the tenant vacates.
 Digital storage with cloud backup ensures the documentation remains accessible throughout the tenancy.

 More Free Templates